List of Marthandavarma characters: Velu Kurup

-An ace fighter, swordsman, lancer, who is an utmost loyalist of Padmanabhan Thambi.
-He attacked Ananthapadmanabhan at Panchavan forest.
-He tries to kill Marthanda Varma at Charottu Palace, Mangoikkal house, and on the way to the palace of prince.
-One of his ears is sliced down by Ananthapadmanabhan, also gets killed by him at dungeon at Sree Pandarathu house.
+A skilled fighter, swordsman, and lancer, he is a devoted loyalist of Padmanabhan Thambi.
+He ambushes Ananthapadmanabhan in the Panchavan forest and makes multiple attempts to assassinate Marthanda Varma—at Charottu Palace, Mangoikkal House, and on the route to the prince's palace.

+During a confrontation, Ananthapadmanabhan slices off one of his ears.
+Ultimately, he meets his end at the hands of Ananthapadmanabhan in the dungeon of Sree Pandarathu House.

 Mangoikkal Kurup

-Mangoikkal Kurup is also mentioned as Iraviperuman Kandan Kumaran Kurup.
-Mangoikkal Kurup is head of Mangoikkal family.
-He offers shelter for Marthanda Varma and Parameswaran Pillai while evading Velu Kurup.
-He arranges for additional forces under his nephews to support Marthanda Varma.
+Mangoikkal Kurup, also known as Iraviperuman Kandan Kumaran Kurup, is the head of the Mangoikkal family.

+He provides shelter to Marthanda Varma and Parameswaran Pillai while they are escaping from Velu Kurup.
+Additionally, he arranges for reinforcements, deploying his nephews to support Marthanda Varma.